Coding for accessibility

-Any functionality provided by scripting must also have a version available that fulfils the user goals and provides eqivalent content without it.
+Any functionality provided by scripting must also have a version available that fulfills the user goals and provides equivalent content without it.
 If any images or graphs are updated dynamically the changes must also be reflected in the descriptive text.

 <a href> element to mark up links, otherwise assistive technologies may not recognise them as links.
-Any scripting produced should also follow the same accessability standards as HTML
+Any scripting produced should also follow the same accessibility standards as HTML

 Wherever possible ARIA states, properties and live regions should be used on scripted content to enhance their accessibility.